0xJs/RedTeaming_CheatSheet/cloud/initial-access-attacks.md

 - This is usually due to insecure parsing of user input such as parameters, uploaded files and HTTP requests.

 ## Phishing
+### Teams
+- By default Microsoft Teams has federation open with all external Teams organisations.
+- This means that other Teams users from different Azure tenants can communicate to your employees directly and exchange messages or files.
+An attacker can leverage this feature to launch a Social Engineering attack against the victim user.
+- Moreover, it is possible to bypass the message request approval by creating a Teams group chat rather than direct chat to the victim.

 ### Phishing Evilginx2
 - https://github.com/kgretzky/evilginx2
 - Evilginx acts as a relay/man-in-the-middle between the legit web page and the target user.
 The user always interacts with the legit website and Evilginx captures usernames, passwords and authentication cookies.